 Soundbars with Dolby Atmos may earn another number, such as “5.
 1.2”.
 The last number refers to overhead channels that bounce the audio to the ceiling.

-To reduce the clutter of cables and wires, some sound bars (if not most) have wireless Bluetooth built in.
-Other connection options include Wi-Fi, optical ports, USB inputs, HDMI arc, and others.
+To reduce the clutter of cables and wires, some soundbars particularly Samsung HW-S40T (if not most) have wireless Bluetooth built-in.
+Other connection options include Wi-Fi, optical ports, USB inputs, HDMI ARC, and others.
 If you want to connect more than one system to your soundbar, having multiple HDMI inputs would be useful.

 All the soundbars mentioned above are tested by our experts and are deemed worthy of their price.
 If you’re still confused about which soundbar to buy, all you need to do is take our checklist of features to look for to narrow down your search.